 Minimizes Pressure Ulcers

-This is an indication of the percentage of long-term care patients that are suffering from pressure ulcers .
-We bake this statistic into both nursing and long-term care grades.
+This datapoint tells you the percent of long-term residents which suffer from new or worsened pressure ulcers .
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls